datastax/native-protocol/README.md

-# Native protocol layer compatible with Apache Cassandra™
+# Native protocol layer compatible with Apache Cassandra®

-A set of Java types representing the frames and messages of the Apache Cassandra™ native protocol, with the associated serialization and deserialization logic (this is a third-party implementation, not related to the Apache Cassandra project).
+A set of Java types representing the frames and messages of the Apache Cassandra® native protocol, with the associated serialization and deserialization logic (this is a third-party implementation, not related to the Apache Cassandra project).